KubaOfca/WBC-Scan/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-0061F2?style=flat&logo=postgresql&logoColor=white)](https://www.postgresql.org/)

 ## Overview 🧐
-**WBC-Scan** 🚀 leverages cutting-edge convolutional neural networks (CNNs) 🤖 to automatically detect and classify leukocytes in microscopic images 🔬.
-Designed to support any CNN-based model, the current implementation uses YOLO ("You Only Look Once") 👀.
-This tool streamlines hematological research by automating tasks, significantly reducing manual effort 🕒.
-Hosted on AWS ☁️, it provides an easy-to-use platform for research and analysis 📊.
+**WBC-Scan** uses convolutional neural networks (CNNs) 🤖 to automatically detect and classify leukocytes in microscopic images 🔬.
+While it can work with any CNN model, the current version uses YOLO ("You Only Look Once") 👀.
+This tool makes hematology research easier by automating tasks, cutting down on manual effort 🕒.
+It’s hosted on AWS ☁️ for a smooth and easy-to-use experience 📊.

 ## Features ✨
 - **Flexible Model Support** 🛠️: Compatible with any CNN model (currently YOLO) 🏃‍♂️.